neovarier/advanced_lane_detection/writeup.md

 I further employed smoothing of polygon edges by storing the lane line cordinated for the past 9 images.
 A weighted average with the lanes of last 9 frames smoothened the lane polygon.
 Higher weights are assigned for the latest frames and lower weights for the older frames.
 With this approach, the lanes are detected in a good way.
+This code is present in process_image() in Cell 17

 Here's a [link to my smoothened video result](out_project_final_smooth.mp4)